 Verify the GA acceleration performance

 You can view information such as the response time.
-The IP address in the resolution result is the public IP address assigned to the Internet-facing ALB instance.
-This indicates that the traffic is routed to ALB.
+The resolved IP address is the public IP of the ALB instance, indicating that traffic is routed through ALB.

-The test results show that the network latency of data transmission from the China (Hong Kong) region to the US (Silicon Valley) region is reduced after GA is used.
+The test results show the data transmission latency rom the client in Hong Kong (China) to the service in US (Silicon Valley) is reduced after acceleration.

 The acceleration performance of GA varies based on your service.